newfyu/Braindoor/doc/README_EN.md

 ### Overhead

 The openai key needs to be prepared.
 The text-ada-001 model is used for create vectorstores and Search.
 Ask module use the gpt-3.5-turbo model, both of which cost very little.
-But be aware, if you have a large knowledge base, be aware of the cost of access.
+But be aware, if you have a large knowledge base, be aware of the cost of create knowledge base.
 In addition, increasing answer_depth value and frequent use Review can add overhead depending on the length of the local text.

 ---